-- (a) dismiss the allegation of misconduct, - (b) decide that, although misconduct did occur, the matter has now been resolved, - (c) decide that misconduct did occur and offer the Responding Student(s) the option of a written reprimand, - (d) where the Responding Student(s) does not accept a panel decision under (c) - (e) where the Panel believes that further consideration is required, refer the matter to a meeting of the Student Disciplinary Board to consider the alleged misconduct and determine the case in accordance with the procedures set out in Appendix B
+- (a) dismiss the allegation of misconduct; - (b) decide that, although misconduct did occur, the matter has now been resolved; - (c) decide that misconduct did occur and offer the Responding Student(s) the option of a written reprimand; - (d) where the Responding Student(s) does not accept a panel decision under (c), refer the matter to a meeting of the Student Disciplinary Board to consider the alleged misconduct and determine the case in accordance with the procedures set out in Appendix B; or - (e) where the Panel believes that further consideration is required, refer the matter to a meeting of the Student Disciplinary Board to consider the alleged misconduct and determine the case in accordance with the procedures set out in Appendix B.

-The clerk to the Panel will communicate the decision to the student in writing normally within five working days of the date of the Panel meeting.
-The notice confirming the decision will give an opportunity to accept a written reprimand and details the process should the reprimand not be accepted.
-The decision will also be communicated to the School and to Student and Academic Services, in order to be lodged in the student's record, where appropriate.
+The Clerk to the Panel will communicate the decision to the student in writing normally within five working days of the date of the Panel meeting.
+For sanction (c), the notice confirming the decision will give an opportunity to accept a written reprimand and will detail the process to be followed should the reprimand not be accepted.
+The decision will also be communicated to Student and Academic Services, in order to be lodged in the student's record, where appropriate.